Index head

 If you are having trouble connecting to a server, one of the possible reasons is that it requires active FTP connections, and you have the Mac OS X firewall enabled.
 Active FTP connections cannot work successfully with any firewall.
 For more information about active and passive mode connections, see the active and passive FTP help topic.

-On Mac OS X 10.5 (Leopard) and later, it is possible to tell the Mac OS X firewall to allow an exception for Fetch while continuing to shield your computer from other network communications.
-Unfortunately, this feature is not available for Mac OS X 10.4 and earlier; on those versions of Mac OS X, you will have to turn the firewall off temporarily.
+It is possible to tell the Mac OS X firewall to allow an exception for Fetch while continuing to shield your computer from other network communications.

 Note that you do not usually need to change your firewall settings in order for Fetch to work successfully.
 If you are experiencing problems connecting with a server, you should first check for other, more common causes, such as: